RiversideValley/Fluid.Runtime/Doc/library/dis.rst

 .. opcode:: FOR_ITER (delta)

-   ``STACK[-1]`` is an :term:`iterator`.
+   TOS is an :term:`iterator`.
 Call its :meth:`~iterator.__next__` method.
 If this yields a new value, push it on the stack (leaving the iterator below it).
-If the iterator indicates it is exhausted then the byte code counter is incremented by *delta*.
+If the iterator indicates it is exhausted, TOS is popped, and the byte code counter is incremented by *delta*.

-   .. versionchanged:: 3.12
-      Up until 3.11 the iterator was popped when it was exhausted.

 .. opcode:: LOAD_GLOBAL (namei)